rails/rails/guides/source/testing.md

 assert true
 ```

-An assertion is a line of code that evaluates an object (or expression) for expected results.
+An assertion is a line of code that evaluates an object (or expression) for
+expected results.
 For example, an assertion can check:

-* does this value = that value?
+* does this value equal that value?
 * is this object nil?
 * does this line of code throw an exception?
 * is the user's password greater than 5 characters?

-Every test may contain one or more assertions, with no restriction as to how many assertions are allowed.
-Only when all the assertions are successful will the test pass.
+Every test may contain one or more assertions, with no restriction as to how
+many assertions are allowed.
+Only when all the assertions are successful will
+the test pass.

 #### Your First Failing Test

-To see how a test failure is reported, you can add a failing test to the `article_test.rb` test case.
-Here were are asserting that the article will not save, which will fail the test when the article saves successfully.
+To see how a test failure is reported, you can add a failing test to the
+`article_test.rb` test case.
+Here, we are asserting that the article will not
+save, which will fail the test when the article saves successfully.

 ```ruby
 test "should not save article without title" do